Ask an Expert

 Innovation is not about creating cool stuff in the isolation of a development lab.
 Innovation is not just adding more features.
 The real challenge of innovative projects is knowing what features to omit.
 The more we understand the persona and her use of the product, the more we will know what features are mandatory and which can be safely removed.

 Railing against requirements is often another way of railing against poor product management.
 Too often, product managers are trying to document their opinions of a successful product.
-Students of Pragmatic Marketing® have learned that product managers are messengers for the market.
+Students of Pragmatic Institute® have learned that product managers are messengers for the market.
 They know that “your opinion, although interesting, is irrelevant.”
 Product managers should bring market facts to the planning session instead of their opinions.
 And most of all, they should put those facts into context with problems, using scenarios and personas.

 The relationship between product manager and development manager is like a partnership, a marriage.
 Each brings something to the relationship: The product manager brings market information; the development manager brings technical prowess.
 One handles the business decisions while the other handles the creative ones.
 And when conflict occurs—and it will—the answer can be found in market data rather than opinion.